Contacting Technical Support:

 You will be able to install your copy of SmartScore up to 5 times (from both download and CD installers).
 You may install only on machines that you use exclusively.
 Updates are also included in the 5-count.
 If you get a notice that you have "exceeded the number of installations", please call Tech Support at 805-646-5841.
 TOP

 If you need to, you may re-download your copy of SmartScore installer at any time: Click here for the SmartScore download page.
 Please refer to the e-mail sent to you when you originally ordered SmartScore.
 It will include your Customer ID and Password (the e-mail address you used when ordering) as well as the Serial Number (required to run the software).
 You can install SmartScore 5 times before having to call or e-mail us for more installations.
 TOP

-A paper manual is included with the media when SmartScore is shipped to you.
 Two interactive versions of the Smartscore manual are also available electronically:

 - A PDF version is found by going to HELP > SmartScore Manual (PDF).
 Click here to download "Using SmartScore X" user manual.